Ghostscypher/php-mpesa/specifications.md

     // expires: unsigned integer
     public MpesaAuth getAuth();

-    // Used to set the shortcode
+    // Used to set the shortcode, this is usually the
+    // partyA or partyB depending on the transaction
+    // identidier_type, indicates the kind of shortcode this is
+    // allowed are IDENTIFIER_TYPE_TILL, IDENTIFIER_TYPE_PAYBILL
     // Allow chaining, see example below
-    public MpesaConfig setShortCode(value: int);
+    public MpesaConfig setShortCode(value: string, identifier_type: CONSTANT);

     // Return the shortcode
-    public int getShortCode();
+    public String getShortCode();

+    // The business short code is often the head office number
+    // this is usually used to initiate an stk tranasction
+    // if left blank we assume the business short code is the same as
+    // short code
+    public MpesaConfig setBusinessShortCode(value: string);

+    // Return the business short code
+    public string getBusinessShortCode();

+    // Return the identifier type
+    public String getIdentifierType();

     // Used to set the confirmationURL
     // Allow chaining, see example below